stac-extensions/ssys/README.md

 This document explains the fields of the STAC Solar System (SSYS) Extension to a STAC Item.
 SSYS covers data sets that represents an individual image, mosaic, or derived raster of a planetary body.
 Examples of SSYS data include sensors with visible, short-wave and mid-wave IR bands
-(e.g., the THEMIS instrument on Mars Odyssey), visable images (e.g. Context Camera (CTX) aboard Mars Global Surveyor), or derived data sets like digital elevation models (DEM/DTM).
+(e.g., the THEMIS instrument on Mars Odyssey), visible images (e.g. Context Camera (CTX) aboard Mars Global Surveyor), or derived data sets like digital elevation models (DEM/DTM).

 - Examples: